Abrinnisha6/EX-2-Data-Manipulation-Language-DML-and-Data-Control-Language-DCL-Commands/README.md

 ## RESULT :

-Thus the all the queries got the output.
+Thus the all the queries got the output and statifies the given question.